We found 6 providers with an interest in gastrointestinal problems and who accept First Health near Shenandoah, TX.

 All Interests: Rectal Problems, Colitis, Bleeding, Colectomy, Colon Cancer, Surgical Procedures, Hemorrhoids, ...
 (Read more)

-Dr. Murtaza Bhuriwala practices adult hematology and adult oncology.
-These areas are among his clinical interests: lung cancer, colon cancer, and breast cancer.
-He is professionally affiliated with Cypress Fairbanks Medical Center Hospital, Tomball Regional Medical Center, and Memorial Hermann The Woodlands Hospital.
-Dr. Bhuriwala is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-He attended Dow Medical College and then went on to complete his residency at Grace Hospital, Detroit.
+Dr. Murtaza Bhuriwala sees patients in Kingwood, TX, The Woodlands, TX, and Tomball, TX.
+His medical specialties are adult hematology and adult oncology.
+Dr. Bhuriwala's areas of clinical interest consist of lung cancer, colon cancer, and breast cancer.
+Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Bhuriwala takes.
+His education and training includes medical school at Dow Medical College and residency at Grace Hospital, Detroit.
 Dr. Bhuriwala (or staff) is conversant in Urdu, Arabic, and Spanish.
+His hospital/clinic affiliations include Cypress Fairbanks Medical Center Hospital, Tomball Regional Medical Center, and Memorial Hermann The Woodlands Hospital.

 Relevant Interests: , colon cancer